imroyroyyy/2023/venom_main.md

 Jungeun knows what that means.
 There's not enough left of Heejin *to* see.
 Her helmet is suddenly suffocating.
 She undoes the latch and drops her helmet into her lap, where the chrome detailing reflects the brilliant red of her suit.
 She fiddles the latch on the helmet absentmindedly as she studies the other crew member's faces.
 She’d known these people for weeks.
 There was no way that one of them could have—

 "Report anything suspicious.
 If is you think it's nothing.
 This button is here for a reason."
 Haseul gestures to the bright red button under the plastic cover in the center of the table, and Jungeun can see the quiver in her hand.
 "We just need to get to the next docking station."
-The last part is quiet, like she's trying to convice herself.
+The last part is quiet, like she's trying to convince herself.

 Jungeun feels faint, and the skin on the back of her neck prickles.
 She feels watched.
 Like she could be the next target.
 She looks around at the rest of the crew.
 Jiwoo looks scared, and Jungeun doesn’t blame her.
 She knows what had happened to Jiwoo’s mom—how the company had said there wasn't enough to scrape off the walls to justify sending a box home.
 Jiwoo had lived with her family after that.
 Jungeun scoots closer to Jiwoo.
 She was the only person she could trust.
 She *knew* Jiwoo.
 She was practically her sister.